krisciu/krisciu.github.io/content/notes.md

 Update: just played guitar a little to sneak that in for today, I need to go to bed now though

 Also I should make this blog less diary style and more focused on actual content, no one wants to read this lmao

+# September 27

+short one today because I was supposed to be in bed 22 minutes ago.
+I have been grinding hard, foudn out my entire use of flask-sessions in my [UNNAMED] app was wrong and my client server model is fundamentally completely wrong.
+Oh well, I'll just make it better.
+Overall kinda a frustrating day in terms of raw progress but we balling on it fam.
+Overall good day tho.

+I need to go to sleep

+had dinner with coworkers, got invited to things on weekends, it's looking up[I got invited to things before, but not having things planned on weekends has been a real soul-crusher for me lately]

+we grinding, we making progress, we gonna kill it.

+ while this year has had its ups and downs, I have accomplished so much, most of which is unfortunately too soon to happening for me to discuss on this [potentially] public blog

+ ok I gotta sleep, see you in the morning, WAGMI